arturoalviar/project-euler-python/README.md

-# project-euler-python
+# Project Euler in Python
-Solutions to some project euler problem in python
+Solutions to some project Euler problems in Python